ajh30117/SunSymbolsWebsite/src/content/pages/index.md

   ctaLink: /about
 ---

 Hi, I'm a freelance writer and editor based in Taipei, Taiwan.

-I enjoy integrating ideas from the fields of rhetoric, psychology, and technology into my work to craft clear and compelling content that exactly meets readers' needs.
+I enjoy integrating ideas from the fields of rhetoric, psychology, and technology into my work.
+My goal is to craft clear and compelling content that exactly meets readers' needs.

-My areas of focus include copyediting, editing, and technical writing/editing.

-I also have interests in learning design, UI, and web development.